LionelDraghi/smk/docs/tests/testrec.md

                        (equivalent to rm .smk.*)
+   version           : put Smk version help              : this message dump              : list all smk known info on files,
+                       including unused and dir
-   version           : put Smk version help              : this message list-runs    | lr : list runfiles in current directory list-sources | ls : list sources, except system files list-targets | lt
+   list-runs    | lr : list runfiles in current directory list-sources | ls : list sources, except system files list-targets | lt : list targets, except system files list-unused  | lu : list files not involved in build

    NB : when no command is given, build is assumed

 Options :
    -a   | --always-make    : unconditionally make all targets -e   | --explain        : explain why each target is made -n   | --dry-run        : print the commands that would be
-                              executed, but do not execute them -sa  | --shows-all-files : prevent -ls and -rl from ignoring system files
+                             executed, but do not execute them -sa  | --show-all-files : prevent -ls and -rl from ignoring system files
    -i   | --ignore-errors  : ignore all errors in commands
                              executed to remake files -l   | --long-listing   : use a long listing format when listing files
    -k   | --keep-going     : Do as much work as possible -We  | --Warnings=error : treat warnings as errors -v   | --verbose
    -q   | --quiet          : no message unless error,
                              Warning are also ignored -h   | --help           : this message

 http://lionel.draghi.free.fr/smk/